xm-repo/cra/README.md

 9. Both shoes to Y
 10. 1.
 False; 2.
 True
 week4
-1. not Both First-price and Second-price
+1. Second-price and Japanese
 2. The Vickrey-Clarke-Groves mechanism
-3. not Third bidder, 0.9
+3. Third bidder, 0.6
 4. All of the above
 5. b = 10
-6. not True
+6. False
 7. 1
-8. not vi/2
+8. vi^2/2
 9. A, 0.6